 Janine’s comments helped me focus on an issue that has concerned me for a long time.
 Realistically I’m sure some of these fraudsters go undetected, but we do identify many of them and I’m sure other agencies do as well.
 I know the same culprits come up time and time again, and I’m willing to bet that they are fraudulently entering promotions run by other prize promotion agencies, too.

 So shouldn’t we be circulating this information within the prize promotions industry?
-Shouldn’t we be pooling our intelligence, so that we can tackle this type of fraud more effectively?
-As well as the obvious question of fairness, the reputation of the whole sector is at stake here.
+Shouldn’t we be pooling our intelligence across promo-agencies, so that we can tackle this type of fraud more effectively?

-Of course, I’m well aware that I have a responsibility about how I share data, too – at Prizeology we’re scrupulous about how we look after the personal details of the people who enter our promotions –I went back to Janine (she’s very patient) and asked for her perspective.
+Of course, I’m well aware that I have a responsibility about how I share data, too – at Prizeology we’re scrupulous about how we look after the personal details of the people who enter our promotions –I went back to Janine and asked for her perspective.
 She said:

 “The industry has a responsibility to help stop this widespread criminal activity.
 Promoters should and need to be able to share the data about these individuals.
 The GDPR does not prevent this sharing, and fraudsters should not expect to hide behind data protection laws and continue to profit from their criminal acts.”